Justia Lawyer Rating

 • Did they personally answer the calls or did clients have to wait days after many messages to get a callback?

 • Did they truly listen or were they trying to pacify you?
-Do understand the issues of immigrants and crimes?

 • Do they know about crimes of moral character for immigration purposes?